5 Dell Cyber Monday Deals You Need to Know About Today | Digital Trends

 Those searching through the best Cyber Monday laptop deals should make sure they don’t miss this Inspiron 15 3000 deal from Dell.
 It’s perfect for the students in your life.
 This lightweight and portable laptop has it all: a 15.6-inch HD display, an Intel Celeron processor, 128GB of solid-state drive storage, 4GB of RAM, Windows 11, and an HD webcam with built-in microphone.

 With its large keycaps and roomy touchpad, you’ll be able to work comfortably.
 And the HD webcam is sure to capture you well during those online classes or video calls with your friends.
-And you won’t have to wait long before your battery charges back up because this Inspiron laptop comes with ExpressCharge, a feature that helps your laptop charge up more than halfway in an hour.
+You won’t have to wait long before your battery charges either because this Inspiron laptop comes with ExpressCharge, a feature that charges to over 50% in an hour.

 32-inch Dell Curved 4K Monitor — $330, was $600